7 Ways to Apply Sunscreen Without Moisturizer

 5. Powder Sunscreen Application for Oil Control

 Powder sunscreens are a revelation for oily skin types looking for mattifying sun protection.
-These formulas provide coverage whilst absorbing excess oil throughout the day.
+These formulas provide coverage while absorbing excess oil throughout the day.
 Apply with a fluffy brush in circular motions, building up coverage gradually.

 How to Apply Powder Sunscreen Effectively